SELECTION OF QUESTIONS AND ANSWERS

 If I have to pay, I would never have paid enough.
 This is not an exaggeration.
 They taught me not just the best Shaolin kungfu, chi kung and Zen, but how to lead a rewarding life for myself, my family and other people, according to the highest ideals in the Shaolin philosophy.
 To put in a nutshell, I have learnt and practiced righteousness from Uncle Righteousness, and impeccable morality from Sifu Ho Fatt Nam.

-Then, why do I charge others US$1000 for 4 days of intensive training?
+Then, why do I charge others US$1000 for 3 days of intensive training?
 My fees, depending on how you look at them, can be very expensive or very cheap.
-Compared to some instructors who charge US$10 for as long as you want to practice, or even the more expensive ones who charge US$50 for three months, charging 1000 for four days is certainly very expensive.
+Compared to some instructors who charge US$10 for as long as you want to practice, or even the more expensive ones who charge US$50 for three months, charging 1000 for three days is certainly very expensive.

-If you have been looking for genuine kungfu or chi kung, and have expressed that you would give anything to learn it, and you learn it in four days what others, if they are lucky to have the opportunity to learn genuine kungfu or chi kung, take twenty years to acquire, paying US$1000 is very cheap.
+If you have been looking for genuine kungfu or chi kung, and have expressed that you would give anything to learn it, and you learn it in three days what others (five days for those who attend my Instensive Shaolin Kungfu Course), if they are lucky to have the opportunity to learn genuine kungfu or chi kung, take twenty years to acquire, paying US$1000 is very cheap.

-For someone who has been suffering from asthma, diabetes, cardiovascular disorders, cancer or any other chronic degenerative diseases, which he knows conventional treatment gives him little chance of recovery, and for which medical tests merely to confirm the illness is present, will cost him (or his insurance company) thousands of dollars, paying US$1000 to learn an art in just four days, an art which according to statictics gives him at least 60% chance of recovery if he continues to practice it for a few months, is very cheap.
+For someone who has been suffering from asthma, diabetes, cardiovascular disorders, cancer or any other chronic degenerative diseases, which he knows conventional treatment gives him little chance of recovery, and medical tests merely confirm the illness is present, paying US$1000 to learn an art in just three days, an art which according to statictics gives him at least 60% chance of recovery if he continues to practice it for a few months, is very cheap.

 I just received a fax from Douglas, my most senior student in Europe.
 The following quotation may cause you to think that my fees are very cheap!
 This is just one of my many successful cases.

-Intending studnets would have the following three legitimate questions
+Intending students would have the following three legitimate questions:

 - How do I know the kungfu or chi kung I learn is genuine?
 After all every one who teaches, believes or says his art is genuine, if not the best.